Climate change: causes and consequences

 Now is our chance to act and prevent further climate change.
 If we are to keep global temperature rise to below 1.5 degrees Celsius compared to preindustrial levels, man-made greenhouse gas emissions need to drop by at least 50% by 2030 according to the IPCC.
 On this page, we summarise what the climate crisis is, what is causing it, and what you can do to help prevent it.

 What is climate change?

-Climate change is the significant and lasting change in the statistical distribution of weather patterns over a period ranging from decades to millions of years.
-It may be a change in average weather conditions, or in the distribution of weather around the average conditions (i.e., more or fewer extreme weather events).
-(See Wikipedia: climate change.)
+Climate change, then, is a significant and lasting change in the statistical distribution of weather patterns.
+This can happen over a period ranging from decades to millions of years.
+This could be changes in the average weather conditions, such as the average date the wet season begins in the tropics, or it could be changes in the frequency of extreme weather events like floods, droughts, and storms.

 What causes global warming?

 Temperatures on Earth are liveable because of a natural process called the greenhouse effect.
 When the sun’s radiation reaches our atmosphere, some is reflected back into space, while some passes through and is absorbed by the Earth.
 This causes the surface of the Earth to warm up.
 The heat from the Earth is radiated outward and absorbed by gases present in the Earth’s atmosphere.
 These are called “greenhouse gases”.
 These gases prevent heat from disappearing back into space and keep the Earth at an average temperature of about +15 °C instead of -18 °C.

 Over the past century, humans have been putting more greenhouse gases into the atmosphere, increasing the greenhouse effect.
 Many of these gases come from burning fossil fuels in factories, cars, and planes or from agriculture.
 Carbon Dioxide is the gas most responsible for warming, mostly because it is so abundant.
 Other greenhouse gases include methane, nitrous oxide, CFCs, HCFCs, and Methyl Bromide.